elliotperviz/cmms/qm/README.md

 ### Choosing the trial wavefunction

 The functions $`\{\phi_n\}`$ form a complete orthonormal basis, so any square integrable wavefunction can be represented to arbitrary accuracy within this expansion.
 Different choices of basis (such as *plane waves*, *localised Gaussian functions*, or *atomic orbitals*) offer different advantages depending on the physical problem and the numerical method employed.
-It is always possible *in principle* to transform between bases, but whether or not it is possible depends on the implementation.
+It is always possible *in principle* to transform between bases, but whether or not it is possible numerically depends on the implementation.

 ### Motivation for Density Functional Theory (DFT)